 Rarely, the spores may cause a severe reaction in susceptible people, which has been a problem for those working around diseased maples, such as arborists and loggers.
 In humans it is called maple bark disease causing a hypersensitive pneumonitis with symptoms similar to COPD.

-Symptoms An infected tree may have numerous small dead twigs that line up one side of the trunk, or small cankers on the trunk.
-Heavily infected trees may have leaves that wilt over part or all of the canopy.
-Epicormic shoots may also be produced.
+In confirmed hosts, sooty bark disease can be diagnosed based on signs of infection.
 Spore production in the bark periderm just under the epidermis results in bark blisters.
 The bark cracks or sloughs away exposing dark patches of the dark brown to black fungal stroma and powdery black spores.
 These patches are often oblong and parallel to the stem and occur on dead or dying portions of the tree.
 Upon closer inspection, these patches are sunken into the bark (with the top layer of bark flaked off).
 These signs can fade or turn lighter over time.
-Trees may have a greenish-brown-to-greenish-yellow stain of the wood (soft rot) that can be seen when an infected branch is cut into cross-section.
+Trees may have a black or greenish-brown-to-greenish-yellow stain of the wood (soft rot) that can be seen when an infected branch is cut into cross-section.
 This soft rot is due to lignin degradation and can go into the roots.
 The staining is in a single column, not streaky, as occurs with Verticillium wilt.
-Tree mortality soon follows after signs of the disease appear.

 May be confused with other pathogens.
 Stegonsporium pyriforme (also found on big leaf maple in WA) produces smaller black spots rather than a black layer.
 Kretzschmaria deusta, brittle cinder fungus, produces thick, rough, and lumpy fruiting bodies on the surface of the bark or wood, usually near ground level.